MichielvNederpelt/TMD-ASSIGN-2/README.md

 ## Choice of Machine learning algorithm:

-The system which is used is the Support Vector Machine (SVM), which is a supervised learning model.
-This model will

-## Describe the generation of training and test instances:
+The system which is used is the Support Vector Machine (SVM), which is a supervised learning model that can deal with a large number of data and features.
+It is a system can be used for classification tasks where the system tries to find the best seperation line (also called hyperplane) between datapoints of classes.
+Other research (Hacioglu, 2004; Pradhan et al, 2005) has shown that SVM was a good system to use, and therefore we want to use it as well in combination with our extracted features.

 ### References:
 Màrquez, L., Carreras, X., Litkowski, K. C., & Stevenson, S. (2008).
 Semantic role labeling: an introduction to the special issue.
 Computational linguistics, 34(2), 145-159.
+Hacioglu, K. (2004).
+Semantic role labeling using dependency trees.
+In COLING 2004: Proceedings of the 20th International Conference on Computational Linguistics (pp. 1273-1276).
+Pradhan, S., Ward, W., Hacioglu, K., Martin, J. H., & Jurafsky, D. (2005, June).
+Semantic role labeling using different syntactic views.
+In Proceedings of the 43rd Annual Meeting of the Association for Computational Linguistics (ACL’05) (pp. 581-588).